 Now, State Medicaid programs and health care entities are increasingly adopting Medicaid value-based payment approaches that use Medicaid supplemental funding to reduce health disparities.
 Medicaid supplemental payment programs are increasingly designed to improve outcomes and align with specific population health goals.
-Hospital providers are also looking at novel uses of the Medicaid 1115 Waiver process as a means of financing health equity focused initiatives.
+Hospital providers are also looking at novel uses of the Medicaid 1115 Waiver process to finance healthcare quality-focused initiatives.

-To meet new federal and state health equity goals, many hospitals may need to work closely with an experienced partner who has Medicaid policy knowledge and finance expertise to develop more targeted, value-based goals for reducing health care disparities.
-Sellers Dorsey has extensive experience working with hospitals across the country to incorporate health equity criteria into Medicaid supplemental payment programs.
+To meet new federal and state goals, many hospitals may need to work closely with an experienced partner who has Medicaid policy knowledge and finance expertise to develop more targeted, value-based goals for reducing healthcare disparities.
+Sellers Dorsey has extensive experience working with hospitals across the country to incorporate healthcare quality and access criteria into Medicaid supplemental payment programs.
 During this session Scott will summarize these concepts and provide examples of successful Medicaid supplemental payment programs.

 Scott Allocco, Director of Sales